nickcherry/weatherbee_100_wrapper/README.md

 npm install -g cordova
 ```

-After dependencies have been installed, run the iOS app locally by running the following command from the project root:
+After dependencies have been installed, start the iOS app locally (in the iOS Simulator) by running the following command from the project root:

 ```shell
 cordova run ios